jezzsantos/saastack/docs/DEPLOYMENT.md

 #### Deployment Region

-Setting name: `HOSTS_REGION`
+Setting name: `HOSTS_THISHOST_REGION`

 This is the name of the data center to which you deploy your deployable unit of code.

 These names have no specific meaning, so you can use whatever you like.
-This data is exposed through the `IHostRegionContext` service, and stored by various subdomains in their read models.
+This data is exposed through the `IHostRegionService` service, and stored by various subdomains in their read models.

 For example, for Azure deployments you may want to use the  `name` property of the location returned from running this command (in PowerShell): `az account list-locations`